 Extracurricular activities proved to be detrimental to homework productivity for 24.5% of respondents.
 Jobs and work affected 12% of middle-school students, as opposed to 25% of high school students.
 Of the users Brainly surveyed, those in middle school said they have more time to finish their homework.
 40% said “always/yes,” as opposed to 28% of high school students.
 Only 6% said “rarely/no,” as compared to 13% of high schoolers.

-If students have activities after work, they should make to also schedule in homework time.
+If students have activities after work, they should also make to schedule homework time.
 Furthermore, if a student is finding it hard to fit all their homework into their schedule, it might be time to reconsider chosen activities.
 The key to prioritizing success is to plan.

 ATTACK homework problems